department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/research-plan.md

 - Which of the three Review page design options work best for Veterans

 ### Hypothesis
-Veterans prefer to quickly review all the information in the same Review page. <br>
+Veterans find it easier to quickly review all the information in the same Review page. <br>
-Veterans would prefer to edit any information that might need updating on the original page rather than the Review page.
+Veterans find it easier to edit any information that might need updating on the original page rather than the Review page.

 ## Method
 We will conduct remote moderated usability studies using a high fidelity UXPin prototype.
 This round of research is focused on the mobile version of the designs.